Retail Fraud Laws in Michigan

 Immigration Consequences of Retail Fraud

 As mentioned previously, individuals who are not citizens of the United States have to take retail fraud charges very seriously.
 Under immigration law, a plea of guilty or no contest to retail fraud charges can result in deportation or inadmissibility.
-A person will be considered to be convicted under immigration law if they plead guilty or no contest to retail fraud regardless of whether they were “convicted” in the criminal court.
+Any plead of guilty or no contest is a conviction under immigration law, regardless of whether there is a conviction under criminal laws.
 In other words, an immigration court will find there is a “conviction” even if a charge is dismissed or taken under advisement.
-Retail fraud in Michigan is considered to be a crime of moral turpitude.
+Retail fraud in Michigan is a crime of moral turpitude.
 How can a good defense lawyer help a client avoid immigration consequences?
-A good attorney may be able to get a charge dismissed in a way that will not result in a “conviction” for immigration purposes or convince a prosecutor to change a retail fraud charge to a non-deportable offense.
+A good, savvy attorney may be able to get a charge dismissed in a way that will not result in a “conviction” for immigration purposes or convince a prosecutor to change a retail fraud charge to a non-deportable offense.
 In some cases, the lawyer can fight for an acquittal (not guilty) at trial.

 Experienced Attorneys Defending Retail Fraud in Michigan